Back to blog

 Your sales team is running VoC research every single day.
 They just aren't calling it that, and they aren't systematizing it.

-Gong, Chorus, and even basic call recordings give PMMs access to the unfiltered buyer voice in a live sales context.
+Gong, Chorus, and basic call recordings give PMMs access to the unfiltered buyer voice in live sales context.
 The objections are real.
 The competitor mentions are unscripted.
-The language buyers use to describe their problem is exactly what they'd type into a search bar or say to a colleague.
+The language buyers use to describe their problem is exactly what they'd type into a search bar.

 This is free VoC research your company is already generating.
-Most PMMs don't tap it because it requires building a relationship with the sales team and carving out time.
-Both are worth it.
+Most PMMs don't tap it.

 Building a Language Bank